sasagawa888/nprolog/document/GPIO.md

 # GPIO (libgpiod)

-On Raspberry Pi, Easy-ISLisp can access GPIO through libgpiod.
+On Raspberry Pi, N-Prolog can access GPIO through libgpiod.
 If libgpiod-dev is installed, these functions are available.
 Otherwise they are disabled.

 # Spec